28) Parallel reductions with CUDA.jl#

 Version 1#

-Because there is no global synchronization, we need to launch the kernel multiple times in work groups.
+Because there is no global synchronization, we need to launch the kernel multiple times in thread blocks (work groups).

-In each launch, each work group will work together to reduce the set of numbers to a single summed value.
+In each launch, each thread block will work together to reduce the set of numbers to a single summed value.

-• In the first iterations we launch, say, num_groups work groups to reduce a vector of length N to a vector of length num_groups.
+• In the first iteration we launch, say, num_groups (8 by default in the kernel below) work groups to reduce a vector of length N to a vector of length num_groups.

 • We will then recurse and reduce the vector of length num_groups to a smaller vector, and continue until we only have 1 element in the partially reduced vector.